Our role in the delivery of Personal Independence Payment

 How do we fulfil our role?

-We are responsible for the assessment phase.
-This includes all of the administrative tasks (such as receiving cases from DWP, moving them along the different stages, sending letters to claimants and requesting information) and the assessment itself (including the face-to-face consultations, paper based reviews and reports).
+We are responsible for the assessment phase including the consultations, paper based reviews and reports.
 We work closely with DWP to ensure that any changes that DWP make to the policy are immediately reflected in the way we are carrying out the PIP assessments.
 DWP also set targets for us in areas such as quality of both service and reports and the time within which we should provide them with a report after they have sent a referral to us.
 However, we don’t have any targets relating to the type of advice we provide or in relation to the decisions that DWP ultimately make on a person's claim.